Frequently Asked Questions (FAQ)

 A. The Surgical drills and Burs should be replaced when they are dulled, worn out, or corroded.
 Versah recommends replacing surgical drills and burs after 12-20 osteotomies.
 It is recommended that replacement Densah® Burs be on hand in the event replacement is needed during a surgery.

 Q. Can my Densah® Burs be re-sharpened/re-furbished?

-Unfortunately, the manufacturing tolerances needed to achieve the requisite performance of our Densah® Burs are so precise that re-sharpening is not possible.
+A. Unfortunately, the manufacturing tolerances needed to achieve the requisite performance of our Densah®Burs are so precise that re-sharpening is not possible.
 Please dispose of used Densah® Burs that have reached the end of their useful life in a safe and responsible manner.